J4CKR3D/statistics_blog/homework01.md

 In **inferential statistics**, the population is also a sample of a larger population on wich data is harvested and used for the inference of a larger population.

 The main differneces in the two population samples is that:
-  - Descriptive Statistics analyze data and describes statistics of the sample ONLY,
+  - Descriptive Statistics analyzes data and describes statistics of the sample ONLY,
   - On the other hand Inferential statistics aims to analyze data of a sample to make (as the name says) inference on the larger population.

   2_R.